Camera setup guide

 Connect ZR Ctl to your Nikon ZR.

 Pick the same transport in the app and on the camera.
-USB is the clean wired path, Wi-Fi Search finds cameras on your current network, and AP Direct joins the camera's own network when there is no router nearby.
+USB is the clean wired path, Wi-Fi Search works on a router or iPhone Personal Hotspot, and AP Direct joins the camera's own network when there is no router nearby.

 In ZR Ctl: open Connection, then choose the same path you set up on the camera.